 Your extended deadline for taking any of the above actions is measured from the earlier of:

-- One year from the original start date; or - 60 days after the announced end of the COVID-19 National Emergency (currently, July 10, 2023, and then usual Plan deadlines for these events will again apply).
+- One year from the original start date; or - 60 days after the announced end of the COVID-19 National Emergency.

 Your extended deadline will not, however, be more than 1 year after the original deadline.